How Can Photons Be Counted and How Is Light Trapped as Matter?

-To be fair, photons are weird.
+To be fair, saying that photons are weird is an understatement.
 They are massless yet have momentum.
-They can be emitted and absorbed by electrons depending on the circumstance.
+They can be emitted and absorbed by electrons depending on the circumstances of the collision between them.
 Moreover, they act like both a wave and a particle.
 However, new science is showing that they may have properties that we never imagined possible.
 What we do with these new facts is uncertain for now but the possibilities of any emerging field are endless.

 Measuring Photon Properties Without Destroying Them